devtron-labs/devtron/docs/user-guide/global-configurations/git-accounts.md

 ## Git Account Configuration

 `Global Configuration` helps you to add a Git provider.
 Click on `Add git account` button at the top of the Git Account Section.
-To add a new git provider and provide three inputs as below.
+To add a new git provider, add the details as mentioned below.

 1. Name
 2. URL